PayamDiba/CIMLA/README.md

 ### data:
 **path_g1:** *{string, required}*
 > Directory of the observational data for group 1.
-Data must be stored with rows as samples and columns as variables, also header (column names) and row names are required.
+Data must be stored in .csv format with rows as samples and columns as variables, also header (column names) and row names are required.

 **path_g2:** *{string, required}*
 > Directory of the observational data for group 2.
-Data must be stored with rows as samples and columns as variables, also header (column names) and row names are required.
+Data must be stored in .csv format with rows as samples and columns as variables, also header (column names) and row names are required.

 **number_samples_g1:** *{integer, required}*
 > Number of samples (rows) in the observational data of group 1.

 **number_samples_g2:** *{integer, required}*
 > Number of samples (rows) in the observational data of group 2.

+**independent_parameters:** *{string, required}*
+> Directory of a text file containing the names of independent variables.
+Data must be stored in one column (without any header or row name) with rows as independent variables' names.

+**dependent_parameters:** *{string, required}*
+> Directory of a text file containing the name (>1 dependent parameter is not yet supported) of independent variable.
+Data must be stored in one column and one row (one entery, without any header or row name) containing the name of dependent variable.

 ```yaml
 data:
  path_g1: *{string, required}*